AtomSurf : Surface Representation for Learning on Protein Structures: Results

 \subsection{Performance of Surface Representation}

 We start by validating our surface encoder on the RNA segmentation benchmark \citep{poulenard2019effective} for surface methods.
 The task is to segment 5s ribosomal RNA molecules into functional components.
-We assess the impact of the proposed enhancements to \diff by showing the learning curves of the enhanced models on the RNA segmentation task (see \cref{fig:curve_rna}).
+This dataset consists of 640 RNA surface meshes of about 15k vertices, and was already used to compare modern surface encoders.
+We assess the impact of the proposed enhancements to \diff by showing the learning curves of the enhanced models on the RNA segmentation task (see \cref{fig:curve_rna} and \cref{sup:sec:new_model_psr} for a similar analysis on PSR).
 Moreover, we compare their performance to other recent surface encoders, DGCNN \citep{dgcnn} and DeltaConv \citep{deltaconv} and report results in \cref{table:diff_bench_rna}.
 Our experiments show that our adjustments significantly improve the \diff stability issues, and allow it to converge to a model with a test accuracy of 84.1\% instead of of 80.9\%.
 This accuracy is significantly higher than DGCNN (74.7\%) and DeltaConv (78\%).

 Then, to compare the performance of our surface encoder to the use of other representations, we turn to the \atom benchmark, focusing on its three tasks exclusive to proteins.
 The Protein Interaction Prediction (\text{PIP}) task aims to predict which part of a protein interacts with another, and holds about 120k examples.
-The Mutation Stability Prediction (\text{MSP}) task is to determine if a mutation enhances the stability of protein-protein interaction, with about 5k examples.
+The Mutation Stability Prediction (\text{MSP}) task is to determine if a mutation enhances the stability of protein-protein interaction (5k examples).
 Finally, the Protein Structure Ranking (\text{PSR}) task aims to assign a quality score to predicted protein structures with around 10k proteins.
-A more detailed description of our datasets is available in \cref{sec:datasets}